DIRECTV Puts a Colorful Twist on Image Blocking

 I chose this particular example because I love that their headliner image overlaps the left and right vertical plane.
 It makes their design more dynamic and engaging – as if the movie poster is jumping out at you.
 As you can see from their table layout above, this isn’t the easiest task and requires extra effort by the developer but it was well worth it in the end.

-Very creative DirectTV, your product and your email communication is definitely on the cutting edge!
+Very creative DIRECTV, your product and your email communication is definitely on the cutting edge!

 Author: Alex Ilhan